-Forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause the Company's actual results, performance or achievements to be materially different from any of its future results, performance or achievements expressed or implied by forward-looking statements.
+Forward-looking statements involve known and unknown risks, uncertainties, and other factors that may cause the Company's actual results, performance, or achievements to be materially different from any of its future results, performance, or achievements expressed or implied by forward-looking statements.
 All forward-looking statements herein are qualified by this cautionary statement.
 Accordingly, readers should not place undue reliance on forward-looking statements.
-The Company undertakes no obligation to update publicly or otherwise revise any forward-looking statements, whether because of new information or future events or otherwise, except as may be required by law.
-If the Company does update one or more forward-looking statements, no inference should be drawn that it will make additional updates with respect to those or other forward-looking statements, unless required by law.
+The Company undertakes no obligation to update publicly or otherwise revise any forward-looking statements, whether because of new information or future events, except as required by law.
+Suppose the Company does update one or more forward-looking statements.
+In that case, no inference should be drawn that it will make additional updates concerning those or other forward-looking statements unless required by law.

-3. Description of Business
+3. Description of business

-GPM Metals is a Canadian based exploration and development company.
+GPM is a Canadian-based exploration and development company.
 Its principal mineral assets at the date of this MD&A are as follows:

-The Company, through its wholly-owned subsidiary DPG Resources Australia Pty Limited ("DPG Pty"), has entered into an Earn-In/Joint Venture Agreement with Rio Tinto Exploration Pty Limited ("Rio Tinto"), a wholly-owned subsidiary of Rio Tinto Limited covering base metal exploration and development rights in relation to certainly granted exploration tenements and tenement applications in McArthur Basin Mining District, Northern Territory, Australia (the "Walker Gossan project").
-Rio Tinto and GPM have entered into a definitive Two-Stage Earn-In/Joint Venture Agreement granting GPM an initial 51% interest under certain conditions.
+The Company, through its wholly-owned subsidiary DPG Resources Australia Pty Limited ("DPG Pty"), has entered into an Earn-In/Joint Venture Agreement with Rio Tinto Exploration Pty Limited ("Rio Tinto"), a wholly-owned subsidiary of Rio Tinto Limited covering base metal exploration and development rights with certainly granted exploration tenements and tenement applications in McArthur Basin Mining District, Northern Territory, Australia (the "Walker Gossan project").
+Rio Tinto and GPM have entered into a definitive Two Stage Earn-In/Joint Venture Agreement granting GPM an initial 51% interest under certain conditions.

-The Company is a reporting issuer in British Columbia, Alberta, Ontario, and trades on the TSX Venture Exchange (the "TSXV") under the symbol "GPM".
+The Company is a reporting issuer in British Columbia, Alberta, and Ontario and trades on the TSX Venture Exchange (the "TSXV") under the symbol "GPM."

-Overall Objective
+Overall objective

-The Company is a junior mineral exploration company with an experienced management team engaged in the acquisition, exploration, and development of properties for the mining of minerals.
+The Company is a junior mineral exploration company with an experienced management team engaged in the acquisition, exploration, and development of properties for mining minerals.
 GPM is in the process of exploring its mineral properties and has not yet determined whether these properties contain any economically recoverable mineral reserves.
 The success of the Company is dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete exploration and development of its properties, the selling prices of minerals at the time, if ever, that the Company commences production from its properties, government policies and regulations and future profitable production or proceeds from the disposition of such properties.